mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_basics_I.md

 initial parameters?

 The most important ways to "chunk" code into more manageable pieces is to create functions and then to gather these functions into modules, and eventually packages.
-The R packages that you download from CRAN essentially collections of functions, though they also contain datasets and high level chunks called objects.
+The R packages that you download from CRAN essentially contain collections of functions, though they also contain datasets and high level chunks called objects.
 Below we will discuss how to create functions in R. Functions are good for making code more **reusable**, **readable**, and **maintainable**.

 We've been using functions all day